shlomnissan/gl3x/docs/pages/manual/making_scene.md

 This looks simple but CMake is doing a lot behind the scenes.
 It checks the installation, pulls in the right configuration, and takes care of platform quirks for us.

-Our only source file stays true to the K&R tradition:
+Our only source file can stay true to the K&R tradition for now:

 ```cpp
 #include <print>